-Invesco refutes Punit Goenka's allegations of pushing Zee's merger with an Indian group
+Invesco refutes Punit Goenka's allegations of pushing Zee's merger with an 'Indian group'

-In an escalation of tussle over the Sony-Zee merger, Zee Entertainment Enterprises Ltd's (ZEEL) largest shareholder Invesco has refuted allegations made by ZEEL's MD and CEO Punit Goenka that it had reached out to him in February this year with a proposal to merge Zee with certain entities owned by a "large Indian group."
+In an escalation of tussle over the Sony-Zee merger, Zee Entertainment Enterprises Ltd.'s (ZEEL) largest shareholder Invesco has refuted allegations made by ZEEL's MD and CEO Punit Goenka that it had reached out to him in February this year with a proposal to merge Zee with certain entities owned by a "large Indian group."

 In a statement released on Wednesday, Invesco stated that the assertion "simply defies logic."